sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 2: Working with Tables-v2/Fundamentals 2: Working with Tables.md

 Sigma workbook tables can use colors to give the user a more comfortable experience, drawing their eyes to important information through the use of `Conditional Formatting`.

-Using the `Store Reqion` control, filter the table to show only the `Midwest`.
+Using the `Store Region` control, filter the table to show only the `Midwest`.

 Expand the `Midwest` Store Region column.